 Gfeller lab

-Tumors form highly complex structures comprising many different cell types like cancer and immune cells.
-In our research, we use and develop computational biology and immuno-informatics to better understand and predict the interactions between immune and cancer cells.
+Tumors form highly complex structures comprising many different cell types, like cancer and immune cells, which are all interacting with each other.
+In our research, we combine computational and experimental approaches to unravel the determinants of specificity in immune cancer cell interactions.
 Our lab is affiliated to the Department of Oncology at the University of Lausanne (UNIL), the Ludwig Institute for Cancer Research (LICR) and the Swiss Institute of Bioinformatics (SIB). ...

 Research projects